What Is A Gap Wedge? (Loft, Distance & Bounce)

 The problem I see often is that wedge sets like the Kirkland Signature or Stix wedges, even though they’re good clubs, come with 52/56/60 degrees of loft.
 That was fine when pitching wedges had more loft, but these days, the loft is much lower.

 If you want the simple answer, pick the loft that’s equally between your PW and SW.
-If you want a bit more info, check out our article on whether you should use a 50 or 52 degree gap wedge.
+If you want a bit more info, read our guide HERE.

 Gap Wedge Bounce